Daylight vs. Soft White for Your Living Room

 However, some people use their living for more functional purposes.
 For example, an Etsy shop owner may use their living room as a crafting spot or space to organize products.
 In these situations, soft white lighting may be a better option.
 Studies show that brighter, cooler lighting can increase productivity and focus.

 Most people have a mood in mind when they design a room, so what vibe do you envision for your living room?
 You can curate an energized aura by using daylight.
+This is like the debate between curtains or blinds in your living room.
+Well, what mood and aesthetic do you want to establish?

 If you like a sunny, bright space, you can mimic natural sunlight with the bright white lights of soft white bulbs.
 But it’s more common for people to want a peaceful and serene mood in their living room.
 Consider what mood you want to achieve and use that to determine the best lighting color.